emaliemcmahon/cogscifi2023/about.md

 ## Diversity in readings

-An unfortunate reality of both CogSci and sci-fi is that both fields have little diversity.
+An unfortunate reality of both CogSci and sci-fi is that both fields have historically had little diversity.
 In the selection of readings for this course, I have tried to highlight work people of color, LGBTQ+ individuals, and women.